What Is The Metaphor?

 These are stories, secrets, and reflections from the frontiers of hyper landscapes — metaphorical landscapes more real than physical ones.

 Getting lost out here is easier than ever.
 I did.

 I studied philosophy (faves: Heidegger, Emerson, and William James) and then worked in Silicon Valley (helping build tech companies) and Hollywood (a TV pilot).
 But, more importantly, I never really left behind where I grew up.

-It’s a sort of cosmic irony that “myth” has come to mean “not true.”
-While logic is the truth in the particular, myth is the wholistic truth.
-They are the invisible stories that guide our lives.
-And it’s easier to see the stories that shape our consciousness when the modern spectacle isn’t blinding you.
+On my mom’s side, it was Louisiana swamp mystics.
+They knew myth in their bones.
+They knew the invisible stories that not only describe their lives, but actually cause our lives.
+And it’s easier to see the stories that shape our consciousness when the (post) modern spectacle isn’t blinding you.

 Call that “the placebo effect” if you like (as if that explains anything) — I’ve heard some unbelievable stories.

 I left that strange landscape behind to become a modern man and take on the assumptions of modern men.
 But I couldn’t help but notice how hollow this world is in comparison.
 Despite all our comfort, ease, and power, we’re missing something….
 Vitality.
 Embodiment.
 Myth.

 The modern hyper landscape is the water we’re swimming in.
 It seems inevitable; irrefutable.
 But, there are other places we could call home.
 Richer places.
 Paradoxical places.
 Places where everything is still alive.
 These are reports, rumors, and sketches from those hyper landscape frontiers.
 Maybe we will discover a new home.

 Put your email below for mythic essays in your inbox (almost) weekly